junxit/us-congress-bills-116/bill.md

     > - **(ii)** Inhalers for treatment of any chronic lung disease (and any medicine or drug which is delivered through such inhaler for treatment of such disease).

 - **(b)** *Conforming amendment* The heading for section 223(c)(2)(C) of such Code is amended by striking “preventive care deductible” and inserting “certain deductibles”.
-- **(c)** *Effective date* The amendments made by this subsection shall apply to months beginning after the date of the enactment of this Act.
+- **(c)** *Effective date* The amendments made by this section shall apply to months beginning after the date of the enactment of this Act.